Read This First

 Prompt 2: Based on the analogy, write an essay on divine hiddenness.

-The central claim is this: The problem of divine hiddenness has long been a subject of philosophical debate.
+In plain terms: The problem of divine hiddenness has long been a subject of philosophical debate.

 1. Divine Hiddenness: A Rational Inquiry: The problem of divine hiddenness has long been a subject of philosophical debate.